jsummers/imageworsener/readme.txt

    instead of the number of bits used to represent a color level.
 For example, "-depthcc 32" is equivalent to "-depth 5".
 This allows for greater flexibility, if the output format supports it.
-Currently, it's only useful with PNM and PGM formats.
+Currently, it's only useful with PPM, PGM, and PAM formats.

  -sampletype <type>
    Request that the output samples be written as unsigned integers (type="u"),